578 views,4 favourites, 4 April 2014

-Featured in THE WORLD AS WE SEE IT OR AS WE MISSED IT! in September 2013 and in DISABILITY AND BEAUTY on 2 December 2013
+Featured in THE WORLD AS WE SEE IT OR AS WE MISSED IT! in September 2013, in DISABILITY AND BEAUTY on 2 December 2013 and in ENGLAND – SOUTH AND SOUTH-WEST on 12 January 2016

 Apples ripening in the late summer sunshine in the Lost Gardens of Heligan in Cornwall, England, UK.
 (Scroll down for more information.)
 Captured with my Canon PowerShot SX40 HS camera in Macro mode.